Market garden: In contemporary North America

+Within the United States, market gardens are most popular in densely populated regions on the Eastern Seaboard such as New Jersey, Massachusetts, and Florida.
+Outside of the USA, they also exist in similar regions in other developed countries, such as those of Northern Europe, New South Wales, and the Rio de la Plata region.

 An example of a market garden operation in North America might involve one farmer working full-time on 2 acre.
 Most work is done with hand and light power tools, and perhaps a small tractor.
 Some 20 different crops are planted throughout the season.
 Hardier plants, like peas, spinach, radish, carrots and lettuce are seeded first, in earlier spring, followed by main season crops, like tomatoes, potatoes, corn, beans, cucumber, onions, and summer squash.
 A further planting timed for harvest in the cooler fall conditions might include more spinach and carrots, winter squash, cabbage, and rutabaga.
 Harvesting is done at least weekly, by hand, sometimes with part-time help, and produce is sorted, washed and sold fresh at the local farmers' market, and from an on-farm stand.
 A pick-up truck is used for short-distance transport of crops and other farm materials.
 The workflow is a steady cycle of planting and harvesting right through the growing season, and usually comes to an end in the cold winter months.

 A somewhat larger market garden operation, ranging from 10 to 100 acre, may be referred to as intensive mixed vegetable production, although the essential business and farming tasks are the same.
 Such operations are often run by a full-time farmer or farm family, and a few full-time employees.
 The tractor is relied upon for many tasks, and manual labor requirements, particularly for setting transplants and harvesting, are often significant, with crews of 10, 20 or more people employed seasonally.
 This has led in the U.S. to groups of "transient" or "migrant" workers who follow the harvest seasons to different farms across the country.
 In cooler climates, greenhouses are generally used to produce transplants, and sometimes greenhouse production is extended through winter or with hydroponics.
 Harvest and post-harvest handling are more sophisticated at the larger scale, with some mechanized harvest and processing equipment, walk-in coolers, and refrigerated delivery vehicles.

+Spain and Portugal

+A huerta ([ˈweɾta]) or horta ([ˈɔɾta], [ˈɔɾtɐ]), from Latin hortus, "garden", is an irrigated area, or a field within such an area, common in Spain and Portugal, where a variety of vegetables and fruit trees are cultivated for family consumption and sale.
+Typically, individual plots (huertos) belong to different people; they are located around rivers or other water sources because of the amount of water required, which is usually provided through small canals (acequias).
+They are a kind of market garden.
+Elinor Ostrom has defined huertas as "well-demarked irrigation areas surrounding or near towns" (emphasis added).